meta-learn/meta-learn.github.io/2020/index.md

 - Chatting with us and other participants on the [MetaLearn 2020 Rocket.Chat](https://neurips2020.rocket.chat/channel/meta-learning-99)!
 - Ask **panel discussion questions** on [sli.do](https://app.sli.do/event/uihcwqn4).

-- Questions for Kate Rakelly talk:
+- Questions for Invited talk #5: Kate Rakelly

 <center>
 <div id="main_block">